xipki/xipki/README.md

  * Verify the installation, execute the OSGi command
    `ca-info MYCA1`

+3.1.
+In case XiPKI is started as a daemon

+ * In case of using new keys and certificates, in shell console:
+   `bin/client "sourcefile:./xipki/setup/cacert-none-setup.script"`

+ * In case of using existing keys and certificates, in shell console:
+   `bin/client "sourcefile:./xipki/setup/cacert-none-setup.script"`

 ### Test the Installation

 1. Unpack the binary `xipki-sdk-<version>.tar.gz` file